Chapter 56 – Japan’s Economic Dilemma

 Failing that, government had to do the spending.

-If there really was a public debt problem (something which under MMT theory could be disputed, as I came to realize later), then Japan needed tax policies that increased tax revenues without harming consumption – sensible commodity taxes for example.
+If there really was a public debt problem (something which under MMT theory could be disputed, as I came to realise later), then Japan needed tax policies that increased tax revenues without harming consumption – sensible commodity taxes for example.

 This was the gist of the article I wrote for Nikkei I mentioned in an earlier chapter.